apache/shardingsphere/README.md

 ### Configure sharding rule

-Sharding-JDBC support 4 types for sharding rule configuration, they are Java, YAML, Spring namespace and Spring boot starter.
+Sharding-JDBC support 4 types for sharding rule configuration, they are `Java`, `YAML`, `Spring namespace` and `Spring boot starter`.
 Developers can choose any one for best suitable situation.

 ### Create DataSource